Last updated Aug. 31, 2017.

 The Recall Process

-92,000 Priuses have been recalled in the United States, as well as 212,000 vehicles in Japan.
+More than 92,000 Priuses were recalled in the United States, as well as 212,000 vehicles in Japan.
 If you own a Prius, it is natural to be concerned whether your vehicle has a defective and possibly dangerous parking brake.

-Toyota has announced plans to send out notices to all Prius owners of affected vehicles in November.
+Toyota announced plans to send out notices to all Prius owners of affected vehicles in November 2016.
 If you have not yet received such a notice, it may not necessarily mean that your vehicle is not involved, as mistakes can happen.
 For this reason, if you own a 2016 or 2017 Prius, you should check your VIN number on one of the following websites:

 - Toyota Recall Site: http://www.toyota.com/recall

 If you do learn that your vehicle may have a defect online or through notice from Toyota, you should not delay in following the instructions provided to make an appointment to have your emergency brake repaired.
 Any delay in doing so can put you and your family at serious risk of injury.